Axeland/scroll_plast/README.md

 -   **`ConfigManager`**: Responsible for loading and validating all necessary configurations from a `.env` file.
 This includes RPC endpoints, private keys, contract addresses, and API keys.
 This approach keeps sensitive data and settings out of the main codebase.

 -   **`BlockchainConnector`**: An abstraction layer over the `web3.py` library.
-It handles all direct interactions with blockchain nodes, such as creating web3 instances, connecting to RPCs, instantiating contract objects, and, most importantly, building, signing, and sending transactions with proper nonce management and error handling.
+It handles all direct interactions with blockchain nodes: creating web3 instances, connecting to RPCs, and instantiating contract objects.
+Its key responsibility is to build, sign, and send transactions with proper nonce management and error handling.

 -   **`TransactionProcessor`**: This class contains the business logic for what to do when an event is detected.
 It receives event data, validates it, constructs the appropriate function call for the destination contract (e.g., `mint()`), fetches an optimal gas price from an external API, and uses the `BlockchainConnector` to execute the transaction.